 As inflation is a continuous increase in the general price level of goods and services so a fall in the general price level of goods and services will lead to a decline in inflation levels.

 In low inflationary situations; the interest rate is reduced.
-A fall in interest rates will make borrowing cheaper.
+A fall in inflation and interest rates will make borrowing cheaper.
 Hence, borrowing will increase and the money supply will also increase.
-With a rise in money supply, people will have more money to spend on goods and services.
+With a rise in the money supply, people will have more money to spend on goods and services.

 So; the demand for goods and services will increase and with supply remaining constant this leads to a rise in the price level i.e inflation.